tiprankstipranks

 The long-term organic growth prospects of AEC are subject to a number of risks.

 The prospect of future successful organic growth in AEC depends in large part on its ability to maintain and grow a healthy pipeline of potential new products and applications for its technologies, to transform a sufficient number of those potential opportunities into commercial supply agreements, and to then execute its obligations under such agreements.
 In addition, existing and future supply agreements, especially for commercial and defense aerospace, are subject to the same curtailment or cancellation risks as the programs they support.
-AEC is currently working on a broad portfolio of potential new product applications in the aerospace industry.
+AEC is currently working on potential new product applications in the aerospace industry.
 These development projects may or may not result in commercial supply opportunities.
-In the event that AEC succeeds in developing products and securing contracts to manufacture and supply them, it will face the same industrialization and manufacturing ramp-up risks that it currently faces in its existing contracts, and AEC may or may not be successful in meeting its obligations under these contracts.
+In the event that AEC succeeds in developing products and securing contracts to manufacture and supply them, it will face the same industrialization and manufacturing ramp-up risks that it currently faces on its existing contracts, and AEC may or may not be successful in meeting its obligations under these contracts.
 Failure to manage these development, commercialization and execution risks could have a material adverse impact on AEC's prospects for revenue growth.
-In addition to dealing with these development and manufacturing execution risks, future AEC growth will likely require increasingly larger amounts of cash to fund the investments in equipment, capital, and development efforts needed to achieve this growth.
+In addition to these development and manufacturing execution risks, future AEC growth will likely require additional cash to fund the investments in equipment, capital, and development efforts needed to achieve this growth.
 Until AEC is able to consistently generate cash flows sufficient to fund its existing operations and any future investments needed to support its growth, it will remain dependent on the MC segment's ability to generate cash.
-A significant decline in MC net revenues, operating income or cash flows could therefore have a material adverse impact on AEC's growth.
+A significant decline in MC net revenues, operating income or cash flows could therefore have a material adverse impact on AEC's ability to invest and deliver on future growth.

 Trade Secrets - Risk 1

-The Company may fail to adequately protect its proprietary technology, which would allow competitors or others to take advantage of its research and development efforts.
+The Company may fail to adequately protect its proprietary technology or intellectual property, which would allow competitors or others to take advantage of its research and development efforts.

 Cyber Security - Risk 1